ceramic-sf/quick-boi-source/bolq.md

 Experiments may have problems, but by solving the problems you can then use the experiment as you intended.
 ```

-The Duhem-Quine thesis is that when an experiment is conducted, and the result disagress with some theory, then it is not logically the case that the theory must be false.
+The Duhem-Quine thesis is that when an experiment is conducted, and the result disagrees with some theory, then it is not logically the case that the theory must be false.
 Logically it can always be that the experiment was conducted badly.
 So some conclude that there is no such thing as a [crucial test](#there-are-two-types-of-tests-crucial-and-non-crucial), because it might not be the theory that is false, it might just be the experiment that had some problem.
-This is false because you can repeat the experiment in many different ways to eliminite different problems with the experiment, thereby getting on with the crucial test.
+This is false because you can repeat the experiment in many different ways to eliminate different problems with the experiment, thereby getting on with the crucial test.

 *The duhem-quine thesis is correct, but what follows from it is not.
 An experimental problem can be resolved, allowing a crucial test to proceed.*